Antonio-Vav/Network-Security-Research/Environment-Variables-Experimentation.md

 ![Task 2 Screenshot)](images/images/2.png)
 ![Task 2 Screenshot](images/images/2.2.png)
 ![Task 2 Screenshot](images/images/2.3.png)
-I compiled and ran a small C program that forks and prints the environment in the child, then captured the parent environment separately.
-A `diff`/checksum comparison showed no differences, proving the child inherits the parent’s environment copy.
-This confirms environment propagation across `fork()`.
+I compiled and ran a small C program that forks and prints the environment in the child, then directed the parent environment separately.
+A `diff` comparison showed no differences This shows that the child inherits the parent’s environment copy.
+This confirms `fork()` functionallity.

 ---

 ## Task 3 – execve() & Enviroment Variables
 ![Task 3 Screenshot](images/images/3.png)
 ![Task 3 Screenshot](images/images/3.1.1.png)
 I ran a program calling `execve()` first with a `NULL` environment and then passing `environ`.
-The `NULL` run produced no environment output while the `environ` run printed the full environment list.
-This shows `execve()` only provides environment variables if they are explicitly passed.
+The NULL run produced no environment output, but the `environ` run printed the full environment list.
+This shows `execve()` only provides environment variables if they are specifically passed.

 ---